skupperproject/skupper/cmd/bootstrap/README.md

-The ideal scenario would be to run each component on different machines, where Skupper could add real value, but just for the purpose of making it simple to run, the example is defined to work at a single machine.
+The ideal scenario would be to run each component on different machines, where Skupper could add real value, but just for the purpose of making it simple to run locally, the example has been defined to run on a single machine.

 #### Workloads